 Despite its relatively recent association with LGB, garden railways were popularized in England during the earliest years of the 20th century.
-Precursors to G scale, garden railway trains ran on gauge 1 tracks, although O gauge tracks were also known to loop and circle around British backyards, which generally had more room for this sort of thing than the interiors of most British homes.
+Precursors to G scale, garden railway trains ran on 1 gauge tracks, although O gauge tracks were also known to loop and circle around British backyards, which generally had more room for this sort of thing than the interiors of most British homes.

 Garden railways did not catch on in the U.S. until the 1920s.
 In 1924, at the Los Angeles Fair, the Fairplex Garden Railroad was erected under a tent.
 In 1935, the layout moved outdoors where it has remained ever since, the largest and longest running railway of its kind in the world.
-In 1997, the tracks and trains were swapped out from their original scale, which was ½-inch to 1-foot or 1:24, to proper G scale...
+In 1997, the tracks and trains were swapped out from their original gauge, which was ½-inch to 1-foot or 1:24, to proper G gauge.

 Despite this early success and acceptance, garden railways remained a novelty in the U.S. before World War II—American Flyer promoted "Backyard Railroading" in its advertising, but never sold many trains designed for outdoor use.
 After the war, with the smaller O scale and HO scale trains firmly entrenched among model railroaders, the notion that big trains would ever again gain acceptance must have seemed fanciful.
 Which is why the introduction of the LGB G scale in 1969 was such a gutsy move.